Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 2. Surgical therapy

-• Joint replacement: Hip prosthesis for severe wear and tear.
+• Joint replacement: Hip prosthesis in cases of severe wear and tear.

-• Minimally invasive procedures: Early intervention for minor wear and tear.
+• Minimally invasive procedures: Early intervention in cases of mild wear and tear.

 Hip joint surgery for osteoarthritis